csavage5/CMPT-383-Project/README.md

     docker-compose run spotify_cli_client

-The second command will send the user to an interactive Java CLI, where they will be asked to copy a link into their web browser (the web browser won't launch when the Java application is run inside a Docker container).
+The second command will send the user to an interactive Java CLI, where they will be asked to copy a link into their web browser, since the web browser won't launch when the Java application is run inside a Docker container.

 From here, the user can approve the app with a Spotify account.
 If the user doesn't have a Spotify account, I have made a demo account:

     username: cmpt383project@gmail.com
     password: demoAccount